mikeblakeuk/GildedRose/ReadMe.md

 e.g. new AgedBrie() { Sell = 1, Quality = 2 } then use if (item is AgedBrie) ?
 For now, I've kept the strings as the Item and Items are readonly.
 Maybe think about talking to the goblin in the corner about this?

+For the validation rules, we could use the System.ComponentModel.DataAnnotations validation framework to add attributes eg [Range(0,50)] but items is readonly so we just Guard in the update item method